One of the finest of these early-80s Spielberg productions was Gremlins, a good old-fashioned monster movie that was just as funny as it was scary.

 The Gremlins’ imaginative voicing came from the likes of Howie Mandel and Michael Winslow (the sound effects king from the Police Academy movies).
 Their humorous vocal stylings kept the Mogwai from being too cute and the Gremlins from getting too creepy.

-When it was released in 1984, Gremlins became a lighting rod for controversy when it got a PG rating despite the intense nature of its scary scenes.
+When it was released in 1984, Gremlins became a lightning rod for controversy when it got a PG rating despite the intense nature of its scary scenes.
 In fact, the furore over this film and another Steven Spielberg production, Indiana Jones and the Temple of Doom, led to the creation of the PG-13 rating.

 However, this controversy also helped the film become a box-office smash: it made $150 million in the US alone and just as much elsewhere in the world.